Aryankhokle03/Web-dev/README.md

-# A rock paper scissors-
+# A Rock Paper Scissors Game

 Consisting of two function user and computer
-With the help of basic js functions like query selector , html , css .
+With the help of basic js functions like query selector , html , css a a rock paper scissor game is created.